 We made a map in Google My Maps with pointers of interesting trails and places and specific bird and mammal locations.
-You can view this map, or you can download the points and add them to your own map (click on the three dots above the legend and download the KML file and drag this to your own map), or add them in the app 'Maps.me'.
-This app is very useful.
-It has almost all walking trails on it and you can use it offline.
-Route navigation by car doesn't always work great with this app though.
+You can view this map, download the points and add them to your own map (click on the three dots above the legend and download the KML file and drag this to your own map), or add them in the app 'Maps.me'.
+Maps.me has almost all walking trails on it and you can use it offline.
+Route navigation by car doesn't always work great though and it's better to use google maps for that purpose.